ivy-llc/memory/README.rst

 **What is Ivy Memory?**

-Ivy memory provides a range of differentiable memory modules, including learnt modules such as Long Short Term Memory (LSTM) and Neural Turing Machines (NTM), but also parameter-free modules, such as End-to-End Egospheric Spatial Memory (ESM).
+Ivy memory provides differentiable memory modules, including learnt modules such as Neural Turing Machines (NTM), but also parameter-free modules such as End-to-End Egospheric Spatial Memory (ESM).
 Check out the docs_ for more info!

 The library is built on top of the Ivy deep learning framework.